 Auto Mechanic Training in Tampa, FL with School Options

-There are more than 4 schools within 40 miles of Tampa, FL, that have auto mechanic training programs.
-Read an overview of 3 schools' programs, requirements and admission info and find out which school is the right one for you.
+There are four or more schools within 40 miles of Tampa, FL, that have auto mechanic training programs.
+Read an overview of the programs, requirements and admission info for the three schools closest to downtown Tampa and find out which school is the right one for you.

 |Brewster Technical Center||Hillsborough Community College||Pinellas Technical Education Center - Clearwater|

 |Campus Setting||Large city||Large city||Large suburb|

 |Tuition||$8,607.82 program cost (2011-2012)**||$8,264.46 program cost (2012)***||$11,325 program cost, apprenticeships no cost (2011)****|

 |% of First-Year Students Receiving Some Form of Financial Aid (2011)||76%*||80%*||87%*|